Let’s start by reviewing some of the key immigrant business owners statistics.

 Brief History: English born, moved to America in the 90’s, created the hugely popular

-It is clear that immigrant business owners have a strong impact on the economy of the United States.
-Strong enough to ensure success for their businesses, and for those companies that hire them.
+It is undeniable that immigrant business owners have a significant impact on the US economy.
+Strong enough to assure the success of their enterprises and the businesses that hire them.
 They have the power to move the country forward, and that’s something worth keeping in mind.

 These numbers should serve as a wake up call for Americans.
 Immigrants want to start businesses, but we aren’t making it easy for them.
 Our overly complex visa system and lack of entrepreneurship training aren’t exactly encouraging.

-So what’s the solution?
-Bring more immigrants into the country who will be striving to make something of themselves and creating jobs for others at the same time, because our economy needs it.
+So, what’s the answer?
+Bring in more immigrants who will be working to create something of themselves while also producing jobs for others, because our economy requires it.